eeshansrivastava89/datascienceapps/FRONTEND_SIMPLIFICATION.md

 - All PostgREST traffic via `window.supabaseApi`.
 - Single place (`core.js`) for feature flag, state, events, leaderboard logic.

+### CRITICAL ISSUE
+Previous AI assistant broke posthog tracking after Phase 1.
+Did all the checks about proxy, it's working, posthog loads in console, but events are not reaching posthog.
+This is very much due to the phase 1 migration and not an external issue.
+Previous invesgtigations reveal:
+* events are showing up in posthog's live events, but not in activity or its own events database
+* supabase webhooks are probably not an issue because the events aren't loading into posthog events table, only the live view
+* everything was working perfectly before the phase 1 migration
+* proxy is working fine too

 ### Phase 2 — UX & resilience polish

 - [ ] Replace fixed `setInterval` with adaptive schedule in `dashboard.js`